gdcho/ecocentives/README.md

 ## Known Bugs and Limitations
 Here are some known bugs:
+* Task completion loophole by uploading an image with keyword.
 * ...
-* ...
-* ...

 ## Features for Future
 What we'd like to build in the future:
-* Add in progress bars for each task that increments whenever proof of completion images are uploaded.
-* ...
-* ...
+* Communities and forums for users to share their eco-actions for the day.
+* Implementing OpenAI 4.0 API for task image recognition.

 ## Contents of Folder
 Content of the project folder: